na-na-hi/renget/archive/hostfreellamas.md

 ###### 3. Choose and download your models
 a.
 When choosing a model that fits your hardware, it's all about VRAM.
-Loading the model into the GPU costs VRAM, inference also costs some VRAM, GPUs with more CUDA cores, VRAM bandwidth and clock speed(?) net you more token/s, bigger models are slower.
+Loading the model into the GPU costs VRAM, inference also costs some VRAM.
+GPUs with more CUDA cores, VRAM bandwidth and clock speed net you more token/s, bigger models are slower.
+We'll use quantized models because there's no way consumer hardware will have enough to run raw lossless models, 4bit and 5bit are good trade-off points.
 Reference table, assuming 4bit quant and groupsize128:
 Params | 7B | 13B | 33B |34B| 70B
 ------ | ------ | ------ | ------ | ------ | ------
  **VRAM required** | 8GB for 8k context | 14GB for 8k context | 24GB for 3.5k context | 24GB for 16k context thanks to GQA | 48GB for 16k context

-**If you only serve yourself, run at least Q5_K_M ggml for the optimal quality tradeoff, if you can afford it.
-The quality bump from Q4 is more than the perplexity difference suggests.**

 b.
 Go to https://huggingface.co and choose a model, pick the ones with GPTQ suffix, they're meant to be run on full GPU with exllama.
 - ggml/gguf also works.
 Oobabooga already supports llama.cpp loader.
 The prompt processing mechanism is different than exllama, slower on new prompts, faster on cached prompts => ggml is better for self-service if you swipe/regenerate often.
 - Model ranking: https://rentry.org/ayumi_erp_rating - automated rating, grain of salt needed.
 - This guy quantizes: https://huggingface.co/TheBloke
+- If you only serve yourself, run at least q5_k_m ggml for the optimal quality tradeoff, if you can afford it.
+The quality bump from q4 is more than the perplexity difference suggests.

 c.
 Go to oobabooga web UI - http://127.0.0.1:7860/ or the provided public management URL if you used --share.
 Go to "Models" tab.